Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 If you choose this method, don’t forget to account for longer cleaning times for specific surfaces.

-For example, carpet may take longer to clean if there’s stain treatment or shampooing involved.
+For example, a carpet may take longer to clean if there’s stain treatment or shampooing involved.

-Calculate How Much to Charge for House Cleaning
+Calculate How Much to Charge for Cleaning a House

-Even though this guide is intended to help you calculate a flat rate price, you can still use it to determine how much to charge for house cleaning using other pricing methods.
+Even though this guide is intended to help you calculate a flat rate price, you can still use it to determine how much to charge for cleaning a house using other pricing methods.

-Here’s how to determine how much to charge for house cleaning:
+Here’s how to determine how much to charge for cleaning a house:

 1. Estimate the Time on the Job